loadtest4j/loadtest4j/docs/README.md

 ## What it does

-Loadtest4j lets you write load tests as plain old xUnit tests.
+Loadtest4j is a Java library that lets you write load tests as plain old xUnit tests.

 The benefits include...